-Even if you've bought an apartment in NYC—even a condo—new development "is a completely different animal," says Debbie Zolan, head of sales for DUMBO's 51 Jay Street, on behalf of Halstead.
-(The building, which is 70 percent sold and began sales at the beginning of last year is expected to open later this year.)
-To boost your chance of getting what you pay for—and head off any nasty surprises—read on for the 18 essential questions to ask while shopping for a new construction condo.
+Even if you've bought an apartment in New York before—and even if it was a condo—new development "is a completely different animal," says Debbie Zolan, an agent at Compass with extensive new development experience, particularly in Brooklyn.
+To boost your chances of getting what you pay for, and head off any nasty surprises, here are the 20 essential questions to ask while shopping for an apartment in the pre-construction phase.

-Before a developer can start selling new condos, their "offering plan," which describes the development plans in detail, must be approved by the New York Attorney General’s office.
-Details include everything from what the developer will use for the facade to how many trees they'll plant on the grounds.
-The idea is to protect buyers from any surprises and hold the developer accountable—if they don't deliver as promised, purchasers can complain to the AG or sue.
+Before a developer can start selling new condos, the offering plan, which describes the development in detail, must be approved by the New York State Attorney General’s Office.
+This document includes details on all aspects of the development, such as what materials the developers will use for the facade to how many trees they'll plant on the grounds.
+The idea is to protect buyers from any surprises and hold the developer accountable.
+If they don't deliver as promised, purchasers can complain to the attorney general or sue.

 The sales office will have a copy of the plan, which is typically several hundred pages long.
 Your attorney should review it carefully, keeping an eye out for unusual provisions, costs, and other details an inexperienced eye (yours) might miss.